tabatabai/knights-and-liars/readme.md

 The paper has been submitted to the Journal of Integer sequences and is currently pending review.
 The submitted version will soon be available on arXiv.org.

 The paper deals with a combinatorial maximization problem, which is described in the sequence [A289362](https://oeis.org/A289362) of the Online Encyclopedia of Integer Sequences.
+We studied the generalization of this problem to arbitrary (simple and undirected) graphs.

+The Knights and Liars number `kl(G)` of a graph `G` is the maximum possible number of red vertices in a red-blue-coloring of the vertices of `G`, such that for each red vertex, exactly half of its neighbors are red, and for each blue vertex, _not_ exactly half of its neighbors are red.

 We give a short overview of the files' contents.
 In `knights_and_liars.py`, we implement the functions `kl_gurobi`, using the offical Gurobi-API gurobipy, and `kl_mip`, using